giahy2507/text-to-vis-bench-assessment/README.md

 ]
 ```
 Mappings are also available in the `data/mapping` and `data/mapping_when_permitted` folders.

+If you want to process the raw data, you can follow the steps in [this document](./preprocessing_data/README.md).

 ## Analysis
 Analysis section is divided into several sub-sections, each of which is a specific analysis in the paper.